Bishop Museum holds preview of exhibit featuring Clyde Butcher

-BRADENTON — “Myakka River: A Florida Treasure,” featuring works by internationally acclaimed photographer Clyde Butcher of Venice, will open this month at the Bishop Museum in Bradenton.
+BRADENTON — “Myakka River: A Florida Treasure,” featuring works by internationally acclaimed photographer Clyde Butcher of Venice, will open this month at the Bishop Museum of Science and Nature in Bradenton.

 For more than 20 years, Butcher has explored the deeper regions of Myakka and spent seasons experiencing its changes and its diverse ecosystems.